kalmiallc/kalmia-mysql-auth-api/README.md

 # Kalmia MySQL Auth API

 This package contains core elements of the Kalmia MySQL Auth API.
+Basic entry point for the library is auth.ts.
+Examine tests for the usage examples.

 This package must be build, and the dist folder is committed.
 It is done this way because of the NPM build problems.
 To release a new version, npm build must be done (don't forget to update the version in the package.json)